dbwebb-se/mvc/example/symfony-doctrine/README_mariadb_development.md

 Local database in `.env.local`
 ---------------------------

 Create the file `.env.local` and update your settings for the `DATABASE_URL` by adding the setting for MariaDB.
-The details in the `.env.local` will ovveride the settings in the `.env`.
+The details in the `.env.local` will override the settings in the `.env`.

 This is the general setup of the connection string.